Themis99/Automatic_emotion_detection_in_texts/README.md

 We also used W&B [2] library to visualize train and evaluation loss.
 ![W B Chart 4_20_2022, 8_14_32 PM](https://user-images.githubusercontent.com/46052843/174452980-c5a009a7-2925-48d0-9ba2-8a3459c34697.png)

 Finally, we plot the confusion matrix

 ![confmat](https://user-images.githubusercontent.com/46052843/174452917-cf85c478-0582-4a38-b6de-9445227ade04.png)

 From the confusion matrix, we can see that the model fails to classify the Surprise class, In the contrast, the model successfully classifies the Joy class.

+# How to run the scripts
+If you want to preprocess the data and train the model again you can use the train.txt, and test.txt dataset provided from the dataset (see above link).
+Then you can run the the preprocess.py and the train.py scripts respectively, after changing the paths.
+Then if you want to evaluate your model load your predictions change the paths and run the evaluation.py script.

+If you want to make a prediction use the predict.py script change the path to the model, write a text and run the script.

 ## References
 [1] Sanh, V., Debut, L., Chaumond, J., & Wolf, T. (2019).
 DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter. arXiv preprint arXiv:1910.01108.